Shop By Needs

 The India GPU market is, driven by gaming, AI workloads, and content creation.
 More people are buying new, high-end cards and their older cards are entering the second-hand market at attractive prices.

-The price of new GPU remains very high.
-Customers are frustrated over “ridiculous” GPU pricing these days.
 Today mid-range new GPU’s are quoting at prices which could have bought you a flagship spec GPU couple of years ago.
 For a budget gamer/student/ startup a tested, quality used GPU is simply the smarter financial decision.

 What Is a "Used" Graphics Card?
 (And Why "Refurbished" Is Different)